Christmas Bird Count Week

 Christmas Bird Count Week began over a century ago as an alternative to the Christmas “side hunts,” where people hunted birds for sport.

-Frank Chapman, an ornithologist and memeber of the Audobon society, proposed counting birds instead of hunting them.
+Frank Chapman, an ornithologist and member of the National Audobon Society, proposed counting birds instead of hunting them.
 This idea was embraced by 27 people in 25 locations across North America during the first count in 1900.

 They tallied about 18,500 birds from 90 species, starting a new tradition that focused on conservation rather than hunting.